Degree: Bachelor of Arts (B.A.)

 The bachelor’s program in Media and Communication Studies addresses questions such as: How do we use smartphones, the Internet, and instant messaging?
 Which role does the media play in society and politics?

-Modules don’t just teach you about the basic principles of public, social, and political communication, and mass media, you will also learn about:
+In addition to the basic principles of public, social, political and mass-media communication, and mass media, students will learn about:

-Focus is placed on the empirical research methods used in the field of Media and Communication Studies.
+The program focuses on quantitative research methods in media and communication studies and may include qualitative or computer-assisted automated methods.
 The program is complemented by practice-oriented seminars that prepare you for your later career.

 With 450 partner universities, and students from 100 countries, Mannheim is one of the most international universities in the country, and provides students with an inspiring learning environment that facilitates excellent teaching and research.